Nursing Associate (Level 5)

 • Ensure Learner has the support and opportunities to achieve the requirements of the apprenticeship.

-• The Practice will need 2 Practice Assessors (must be Registered Nurses or Registered Nursing Associates), an educational audit for Nursing students and a partnership agreement with the HEI/NMC (Practices will be supported through these if not already in place).
+• An educational audit (ULE) for Nursing students and a partnership agreement with the HEI and NMC.
+Practices will be supported through these if not already in place.

 Full requirements and details are found on the university course webpage.